-The underbelly of a successful, well-run school district is underappreciated in its complexity.
-A school district essentially functions as a nonprofit business that manages students, parents, teachers, non-teaching staff, food service staff, transportation teams and fleet, delivery and logistics, facility management and custodial needs, events and fundraising, and so much more.
-Few people stop to appreciate the multifaceted management requirements of a superintendent, principal, or administrative team for a public school distric, charter school, private or parochial district, or any school facility.
-Like most other businesses and organizations, the gritty details of its operations are kept cloaked behind the highly functional, bright-and-shiny public-facing persona.
-However, it is the hard work and smart tools behind the scenes that make that friendly façade possible for your school network.
+A school district essentially functions as a nonprofit business that manages students, parents, teachers, non-teaching staff and so much more.
+Few people stop to appreciate the multifaceted management requirements of a superintendent, principal, or administrative team for any school facility.
+Like most other businesses and organizations, the gritty details of its operations are kept cloaked behind the highly functional persona.
+However, it is the hard work and smart tools behind the scenes that make that friendly facade possible.

 What software considerations should your district be making?
-If it’s time to upgrade, where do you begin researching the best of the best?
+If it???s time to upgrade, where do you begin researching the best of the best?
 Below are 11 of the most essential types of software your district could need.
-Keep in mind, there are tons of options and your research should include reading reviews, trialing demos, and having conversations within your network of administrators nationwide.
+Keep in mind, there are tons of options and your research should include a lot of things.

 11 Types of Software Every School or District Must Have